Are you ready to learn the secret to crocheting all of the stitches?

 Let’s move on…

-Earlier, I mentioned that any stitch in crochet is just a combination or variation of foundation crochet stitches.
+Earlier, I mentioned that any stitch in crochet is just a combination or variation of foundation stitches.

 When you think about even the most complex stitches and techniques this way, they may seem more approachable!